 We used jQuery and Ajax to make it happen:

 This jQuery/javascript function will be called each time a checkbox is clicked whether it’s checked or unchecked.
-The post jQuery method will call the test.php
+The post jQuery method will call the test.php file and pass checked and r_id as post variables.
+The value of checked will be what’s passed from the input tag in checkbox_id and the value of r_id will be the value passed into the record_id variable by the input tag.

 In other words, the input tag will create the following checkbox.